-Once you have accepted an internship you will be required to rank your preferences for available rotations in your Local Health Network.
-This will be done via your online application.
+Once you have accepted an offer of internship you may be required to rank your preferences for available rotations in your Local Health Network via your online application.

-From there, your name and all associated information will be provided to your Local Health Network.
+This information will be provided to your Local Health Network for rostering purposes.

 You should be aware that the rotations you select will be considered but are not guaranteed.
 Most interns will receive at least one rotation on nights and/or a relieving term, and you may receive an off-site rotation.
 Networks will consider your preferences, Medical Board requirements, number of applicants for the rotation and the service needs of the hospital when determining your rotations.

 It will be your allocated Local Health Network who will provide you with your contract of employment.
 Contracts and rosters will not be issued until later in the calendar year.

 All queries regarding contracts are to be directed to your Local Health Network.

 Note: For applicants who are allocated to the Central Adelaide Local Health Network (CALHN), CALHN will request that you complete an internal rotation preference form.